-- Focus on student success, allowing new graduates to enter the beauty industry with less debt and the ability to repay student loans.
+- Focus on student success, allowing new graduates to enter the beauty industry with less debt.

 - Level the playing field: Public cosmetology students finish program hours at 1,125 and private students are required to take 375 more hours under current Ohio law.